allenai/grapal-website/examples.md

 ---------
 We'll outline some interesting use cases of GrapAL; to make them your own simply replace the example authors, entities, or papers with your own!

+Copy these over into the [interactive browser](http://grapal.allenai.org:7474/browser) to visualize the results and explore the graph further!

 ### Shortest path between researchers
 The following finds the shortest path between two researchers based on their coauthors using the shortest path function.
 We could alternatively use `allShortestPaths` to return more than one (if they exist).
 We can alternatively use researcher IDs based on the URL of their Semantic Scholar page ([Swabha Swayamdipta](https://www.semanticscholar.org/author/Swabha-Swayamdipta/2705113): `2705113`), with `(a:Author {author_id: 2705113})`.